 The 14 Best Shooter Games Like CSGO

-In August 2012, Counter-Strike: Global Offensive was officially released and completely changed the CS franchise forever.
+In August 2012, Counter-Strike: Global Offensive came out and completely changed the CS franchise forever.
 It brought tons of new content additions and gameplay improvements while remaining faithful to the Counter-Strike series.

-Once you start climbing the ranks and playing Competitive games, you can easily get hooked.
+It’s easy to get drawn into the CSGO scene once you start climbing the ranks and playing Competitive games.
 A lot of players spend thousands of hours playing and mastering the game.
 Luckily, every match is thrilling and provides an enjoyable gaming experience.

-CSGO is undoubtedly an addicting game and is one of the best online multiplayer games on Steam.
+CSGO is undoubtedly an addictive game and is one of the best online multiplayer games on Steam.
 If you’re looking for a replacement game, here are the 14 best shooter games like CSGO.

-Splitgate is the first game on our list.
-It’s a free-to-play FPS game that combines gunplay with mind-bending physics.
-Splitgate is a sci-fi shooter game where you can deploy portals that you can shoot through for crazy kills or go through for insane plays.
+Splitgate is a free-to-play FPS game that combines gunplay with mind-bending physics.
+Splitgate is a sci-fi shooter where you can deploy portals that you can shoot through for crazy kills or go through for insane plays.

 Splitgate features a few different game modes that you can play.
 These modes are: Team Deathmatch, Free for All, King of the Hill, Domination, Capture the Flag, SplitBall, VIP, and Showdown and Takedown.